About the Catalogue

 has also brought about an enormous amount of new research and photography, and it is hoped that in the future more of this will be added to these pages.

 All material on this website is protected by copyright law and users are reminded to respect the rights of copyright holders represented on the database.
-This means that the images on this website may not be reproduced in any form without permission, even for non-commercial, charitable and academic purposes.
-If you would like to use an image on a website, Facebook page or blog please ask first.
+This means that the images on this website may not be reproduced in any form – in print or on any other website – without permission, even for non-commercial, charitable and academic purposes.
+It is illegal to copy images and place them on a blog, Facebook, Pinterest, Wikipedia page or any other kind of website without permission.
+If you would like to do this please ask first.
 Use of images for private use and study is of course encouraged.

 NEW BOOK: Stained Glass from Welsh Churches: